-The State Auditor's Office sends acknowledgment to the whistleblower within fifteen working days of receipt of the report.
+The SAO sends acknowledgment to the employee submitting the assertion report within fifteen working days of receipt of the report.
 The acknowledgement states whether or not a preliminary investigation will be conducted.

-State employees may also utilize the State Auditor's Office Hotline to report government waste, inefficiency, and abuse.
-The Hotline is open to all citizens and government employees as a method to recommend ways to improve efficiency and report outstanding achievement and efficiency in government.
-The Hotline may be accessed by toll free number at 1-866-902-3900.
+State employees may also utilize the SAO Citizen Hotline to report government waste, inefficiency, and abuse.
+The Citizen Hotline is open to all citizens and government employees as a method to recommend ways to improve efficiency and report outstanding achievement and efficiency in government.
+The Citizen Hotline may be accessed by toll free number at 1-866-902-3900.

-More information on the State Auditor's Office Hotline may be accessed at:
+More information on the SAO Citizen Hotline may be accessed at:

-At any stage of the investigation, the State Auditor's Office may require by subpoena the attendance and testimony of witnesses and the production of documentary or other evidence relating to the investigation at any designated place in the state.
+At any stage of the investigation, the SAO may require by subpoena the attendance and testimony of witnesses and the production of documentary or other evidence relating to the investigation at any designated place in the state.
 The auditor may issue subpoenas, administer oaths, examine witnesses, and receive evidence.

 WSU Coordinating Office

-The WSU Office of Internal Audit coordinates University whistleblower investigations with the State Auditor's Office and central administrators.
+The WSU Office of Internal Audit coordinates University whistleblower investigations with the SAO and central administrators.
 The Office of Internal Audit forwards investigation information to central administrators as the investigation progresses.
-If the State Auditor's Office holds an entrance and/or exit meeting with unit personnel, a representative of the Office of Internal Audit attends the meeting.
+If the SAO holds an entrance and/or exit meeting with unit personnel, a representative of the Office of Internal Audit attends the meeting.

 Investigation by WSU

-If WSU consents, the State Auditor's Office may forward an assertion of improper governmental actions to WSU for investigation.
-WSU must perform a preliminary investigation and respond to the State Auditor's Office no later than 60 working days after receipt of the allegations from the State Auditor's Office.
+If WSU consents, the SAO may forward an assertion of improper governmental actions to WSU for investigation.
+WSU must perform a preliminary investigation and respond to the SAO no later than 60 working days after receipt of the allegations from the SAO.

 WSU officials and employees are to cooperate fully in the investigation and take any necessary action to preclude the destruction of evidence.

-Within 60 days of receipt of an assertion, the State Auditor's Office must conduct a preliminary investigation of the matter as the auditor deems appropriate.
+Within 60 days of receipt of an assertion, the SAO must conduct a preliminary investigation of the matter as the auditor deems appropriate.

 If it appears that the matter is unsubstantiated and no further action or investigation is warranted, one of the following actions is taken:

-- If the whistleblower provides a contact address, the auditor notifies the whistleblower of the decision to take no further action, summarizing the deficiencies in the allegations.
+- If a contact address is provided, the auditor notifies the employee reporting the assertion of the decision to take no further action, summarizing the deficiencies in the allegations.

-- If the whistleblower is anonymous, a decision to not conduct further investigation is subject to review by a three-person panel convened as necessary by a State Auditor's Office representative, a citizen volunteer, and a representative of the Attorney General's Office.
+- If the report is made anonymously, a decision to not conduct further investigation is subject to review by a three-person panel convened as necessary by an SAO representative, a citizen volunteer, and a representative of the Attorney General's Office.